gktirkha/django_learning/README.md

             return render(request=request, context=context, template_name='articles/create.html')
         ```
         now hit ```http://127.0.0.1:8000/articles/create/``` and try to create article, in code above we have added validation that we can not have string ```form``` in title or content

+> I have done Some Un-Documented Changes, Check Git log / Git History to see changes